 Iberia Express Flight Cancellation Compensation

-Europe has regulations to help you in case of flight cancellation.
+Europe has regulations to protect you if your flight is cancelled.
 Here’s what you need to know:

-If your flight gets cancelled within two weeks of you’re supposed to leave, you might get compensation up to €600.
-However, there’s a condition – the airline can avoid paying if they offer you an alternative flight that aligns closely with your original schedule.
+In the event of a flight cancellation less than two weeks before you’re supposed to leave, you may be entitled to compensation as much as €600.
+However, there’s a condition – the airline doesn’t have to pay if they offer you an alternative flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |